10richard/dream-websitez/README.md

 A landing page for a web design agency aimed to captivate clients seeking web design services

-Experimented with keyframes
-Experimented with lottie animations
+Experimented with keyframes and lottie animations

 Got inspiration for page design from designjoy and videsigns